-Morozov joined the Land and Liberty group and co-edited the journal Land and Liberty with Sergei Kravchinskii.
-Another member, Olga Liubatovich, met Morozov during this period: "Morozov blushed like a girl.
+In 1874 he moved to Zurich where he joined up with a group of radical students that included Vera Figner, Lydia Figner, Olga Liubatovich, and Sophia Bardina.
+Liubatovich later described meeting Morozov for the first time: "Morozov blushed like a girl.
 Apart from his literary work, he was one of the party's most ardent advocates of partisan revolutionary warfare - terrorist struggle - and he was always heavily laden with guns, nearly bent over from their weight.
 He was above average in height, with large, pensive eyes and very delicate, miniature features.
 His body, thin and frail, seemed underdeveloped, and his weak, high-pitched voice reinforced my image of him as a sapling that had grown up far from fresh air and open fields."

 Liubatovich later argued: "During the debates, the question of Jacobinism - seizing power and ruling from above, by decree - was raised.
 As I saw it, the Jacobin tinge that Tikhomirov gave to his program for the Executive Committee gave to his program for the Executive Committee threatened the party and the entire revolutionary movement with moral death; it was a kind of rebirth of Nechaevism, which had long since lost moral credit in the revolutionary world.
 It was my belief that the revolutionary idea could be a life-giving force only when it was the antithesis of all coercion - social, state, and even personal coercion, tsarist and Jacobin alike.
 Of course, it was possible for a narrow group of ambitious men to replace one form of coercion or authority by another.
-But neither the people nor educated society would follow them consciously, and only a conscious movement can impart new principles to public life.
+But neither the people nor educated society would follow them consciously, and only a conscious movement can impart new principles to public life."

 Morozov agreed with Liubatovich: "At this point, Morozov announced that he considered himself free of any obligation to defend a program like Tikhomirov's in public.
-I too, declared that it was against my nature to act on the basis of compulsion; that once the Executive Committee had taken on a task - the seizure of state power - that violated my basic principles, and once it had recourse in its organizational practice to autocratic methods fraught with mutual distrust, then I, too, reclaimed my freedom of action.
+I too, declared that it was against my nature to act on the basis of compulsion; that once the Executive Committee had taken on a task - the seizure of state power - that violated my basic principles, and once it had recourse in its organizational practice to autocratic methods fraught with mutual distrust, then I, too, reclaimed my freedom of action."

 Morozov returned to Russia in order to distribute the pamphlet.
 He was soon arrested and imprisoned in Suvalki.
 Liubatovich, who had recently given birth to their child, decided to try and rescue him.
-She later wrote: "By early morning, I was at Kravchinskii's.
+She later wrote: "By early morning, I was at Kravchinsky's.
 Sergei was remarkably thoughtful: he had already obtained a crib for my little girl and set it up in a clean, light room.
 He left me alone with the child.
 For a long time I stood like a statue in the middle of the room, the tired baby sleeping in my arms.
 Her face, pink from sleep, was peaceful and filled with the beauty of childhood.
 When I finally decided to lower her into the bed, she opened her eyes - large, serious, peaceful, still enveloped in sleep.
 I couldn't bear her gaze.
 Not daring to kiss her lest I wake her up.
 I quietly walked out of the room.
 I thought I'd be back; I didn't know, didn't want to believe that I was seeing my little girl for the last time.
-My heart was numb with grief.
+My heart was numb with grief."